MicrosoftDocs/office-developer-lync-evergreen-docs/docs/ucma-sdk/trusted-conferencing-user-audio-routes.md

 **Applies to:** Lync 2013 | Lync Server 2013

-**In this article**
-Silent monitoring
-Private audio channel
-Supervisor barge-in
-Adding to and removing from the default mix

 This topic describes a number of operations that can be performed after a trusted conferencing user has joined a conference.